tworr0707/forecaster/README.md

     - `concurrency`: number of concurrent threads reading from S3 (16–64 typical).
     - `distributed`: `True` for multi‑node streaming setups.
     - Optional `memory_limit` cap in bytes.
-- `MAX_LOGPROB_CACHE` – bound on the per‑forecast logprob cache used when computing probabilities for numbers 0–100:
+- `NUMBER_LOGPROB_TOP_K` – top-K logprobs requested per step when extracting the 0–100 distribution (missing tokens get a tiny floor prob).
   - Keep **≥101** to cover all numbers 0–100.
   - Lower only if you’re very RAM‑constrained.